MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 ---
 # required metadata
-title: Benefits of connecting Amazon Web Services to Microsoft Cloud App Security
+title: How Cloud App Security helps protect your AWS environment
 description: This article provides information about the benefits of connecting your AWS app to Cloud App Security using the API connector for visibility and control over use.
 author: shsagir
 ms.author: shsagir